Not just a pretty place

 River deep, mountain high

 You don’t have to be by the sea to reduce the sensory overload.
 Researchers have found that the brain processes natural environments more easily than man-made ones, with views of valleys, lakes, rivers, mountains and trees all producing positive effects on our sense of health and wellbeing.
-Whether you’re staying amongst the endless olive groves of Masseria le Torri in Puglia, where the ancient trees and vast skies lift both the eyes and the spirits; or are nestled on a heavenly Tuscan hillside at La Madonnina, we can promise you a room with an enchanting view.
+Whether you’re staying amongst the endless olive groves of Masseria le Torri in Puglia, where the ancient trees and vast skies lift both the eyes and the spirits; or are nestled on a heavenly Tuscan hillside, we can promise you a room with an enchanting view.
 In western Crete both our GK Beach and Arosmari Village hotels offer views of the magnificent White Mountains whilst some of our more rural villas in Corsica and Mallorca offer a splendid panorama over the local landscape.
-Try Alzitella in Corsica and Ca’n Antuna in Mallorca for inspiration.

 Keep in character

 You don’t have to be isolated to reap the health benefits of a lovely view.
 Researchers also found a positive bias for certain man-made elements, with characterful buildings such as churches, castles and towers all producing an enhanced feeling of wellness.
-It seems historical architecture, when its loveliness is not modified by the stress of negotiating a mass of tourists, can evoke a similar sense of inner peace as an uninterrupted view of the natural world.
-This comes as no surprise when you look at some of the achingly lovely views from our villas in Provence.
-Take Villa Camille for example, set in the heart of Cabrières d’Avignon; looking out over the ancient stone buildings of this beautiful Provençal village is as joyous a prospect as one might imagine.
+It seems historical architecture, when its loveliness is not modified by the stress of negotiating a mass of tourists, can evoke a similar sense of inner peace as an uninterrupted view of the natural world; think Tuscan hill towns, Corsican villages and the magnificent Baroque buildings of Puglia.